apache/apisix-java-plugin-runner/docs/en/latest/writing-filters.md

 This document explains how to develop Java plugins using apisix-java-plugin-runner's official Maven release.

+A Demo Project can be found at: https://github.com/ericluoliu/java-plugin-runner-demo

 ___

 Create a new Maven Spring Boot Project.